linkeddata/dokieli/README.md

 * Views for screen and print (e.g., ACM, LNCS) - yes, you can output to a *paper user interface*: PDF
 * .. and [many more on the way](https://github.com/linkeddata/dokieli/issues/)

+"Yea, okay, whatever, but it doesn't do x, y, z!" -- We hear ye!
+You are welcome to create [issues](https://github.com/linkeddata/dokieli/issues/), [discuss](https://gitter.im/linkeddata/dokieli), or pull requests.
+Make it so!

 ## Screencasts
 Also available on https://dokie.li/ (with captions):